p-ranav/indicators/README.md

 `template <typename Indicator, size_t count> class MultiProgress` is a class template that holds references to multiple progress bars and provides a safe interface to update the state of each bar. `MultiProgress` works with both `ProgressBar` and `BlockProgressBar` classes.

+Use this class if you know the number of progress bars to manage at compile time.

 Below is an example `MultiProgress` object that manages three `ProgressBar` objects.

 <p align="center">